 We have a choice.
-We can freeze, like a rabbit in the headlights of spiralling global events, or we can proactively work to improve our emotional cohesion.
+Freeze, like a rabbit in the headlights of spiralling global events, or proactively work to improve our emotional cohesion.

 This leaves us a choice.
-We can freeze, like a rabbit in the headlights of spiralling global events, or we can proactively work to improve our emotional cohesion.
+Freeze, like a rabbit in the headlights of spiralling global events, or proactively work to improve our emotional cohesion.

 Lockdown gives us time to improve our physical health.
 Will you do the same with your psychological health?